jgarber623/dotfiles/README.md

 ## Credit, Where Due ##

-Most of this work is based on [Ryan Bates' dotfiles](https://github.com/ryanb/dotfiles) project.
+Most of this work is based on [Ryan Bates' dotfiles](https://github.com/ryanb/dotfiles) and [Robby Russell's oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh).
 The rest is picked up from various sources online, co-workers, friends, and others.
 Thanks, everyone!